London Road improvements

 Subway panoramas online

 The subway was filled in and replaced by a pelican crossing, and Oxfordshire County Council put online two panoramic sweeps of the subway pictures.
-There is also a trial zebra crossing near Stile Road.
+Links to the two panoramas are on this page:

 Headington Inc scam